-The area is zoned B3- Heavy Business zone.
+The area is zoned primarily B3- Heavy Business zone.
 No zoning changes are anticipated with this project.
 The B3 Zoning District allows for residential uses with no restrictions on density.
+A small section along Division Street is zoned RO Residential Office.
 No changes are anticipated in street layouts or grades.
 No changes are anticipated in building codes or ordinances.
 Nor are any other planning changes contemplated. [§18-2103(b) and §18-2111]